 - Obvious Beta: Overall, the game has a very unfinished feel to it, with at least one unimplemented feature on the playfield (see also Dummied Out), and the DMD often doesn't let you know what's going on or what your shots are doing (for example, the only indication that you've gotten the 30 Million Hurry-Up is that the playfield light turns off).

-- Shout-Out: The flash flood mission takes place on Shapiro Road, named after Rescue 911 executive producer Arnold Shapiro.
+- Shout-Out: The "Flash Flood" mission takes place on Shapiro Rd, named after Rescue 911 executive producer Arnold Shapiro.